cruunnerr/OilTank-Calculator/README.md

 Made for Raspbian!

-Measures remaining litres, writes this to a logfile.csv and add results to a MySQL Database.
+Measures remaining litres, writes this to a logfile.csv and add results to a MySQL Database and MQTT-Broker.

 From that on, the node app.js will catch the values from the Database and creates a JSON file.
 This file will be uploaded to a NAS.